mashuq0068/event-management-client/questions_and_answers.md

 #### Answer: A

 <i>
 At first ,when greeting declared there was no value.
-So it was undefined , but when the second line assigned greeting and gave the value an empty object.Now after console.log result should be an empty object
+So it was undefined , but when in the second line assigned greeting and gave the value of an empty object.Now after console.log result should be an empty object
 </i>

 </p>